marcodpt/paw/README.md

 ## 🔧 TODO
  - put a hello world in the documentation and in the generated index.html
- - allow icon, title and description in navbar and sidebar
  - external links simbol and remove data-paw-path

  - dynamic tests implementation